oceanwhiskey/power_bdd/README.md

 # power_bdd
+Let $N=\{1,2,..,n\}$ be a set of voters, each with a voting weight of $w_i$, who vote *yes* or *no* over a proposal.
+A coalition $S\in 2^N$ of yes-voters is considered winning if $\sum_{i\in S} w_i$ is greater or equal to a quota $q$.
+What is the voting power of each voter?

+One very intuitive definition of the voting power of a voter is the probability that she/he influences the outcome by her/his vote given an assumed voting behaviour of all other voters.
+This leads to the notion of power indices.
+The most well known two are those according to Banzhaf/Penrose and Shapley/Shubik.

+One very cool way to calculated them is by using binary decision diagrams.

-Creates the ROBDD of a weighted game and calculates power indices according to Banzhaf/Penrose and Shapley/Shubik.
+This package creates the reduced ordered binary decision diagram ("ROBDD") of a weighted game and calculates power indices according to Banzhaf/Penrose and Shapley/Shubik.
 This method allows to easily connect bdds with AND or OR and is also suited for voting systems with multiple layers.
 The method was published by S. Bolus:
 * [Bolus, S., 2011.
 Power indices of simple games and vector-weighted majority games by means of binary decision diagrams.
 European J. Oper.
 Res.
 210 (2), 258–272.](https://www.sciencedirect.com/science/article/abs/pii/S0377221710006181)